ivangka/telegram-llm-bot-template/README.md

 # Telegram Bot Template for LLM Integration

-This project is a template for developers to create a Telegram bot that communicates with LLM (Large Language Model) API of your choice.
-With simple configuration, developers can connect the bot to their preferred LLM service and handle responses.
+This project is a template for developers to create a Telegram bot that communicates with the LLM (Large Language Model) API of their choice.
+With a simple configuration, developers can connect the bot to their preferred LLM service and handle the responses.

 ## Features